 - 2008 Toyota Sequoia

 Some of the worst problems reported included an erratic VSC traction control system, transmission failure, and a cracked manifold gasket.
-We recommend avoiding the 2002 Toyota Sequoia, as it recorded the highest number of problems.
 In addition, the engine may fail and die at as early as 100,000 miles.
+We recommend avoiding the 2002 Toyota Sequoia, which recorded the highest number of problems.

-If you own a 2003, 2004, 2005, 2006, or 2007 Toyota Sequoia, you’re also likely to experience other problems such as a rear window that stops working; a malfunctioning ABS, brake, or VCS light; loss of acceleration, air injection system failure, excessive rusting, rear end clunk noises, a leaking camshaft tower, or a battery that runs down.
+Suppose you own a 2003, 2004, 2005, 2006, or 2007 Toyota Sequoia.
+In that case, you’re also likely to experience other problems such as a faulty rear window, a malfunctioning ABS brake, or a VCS light.
+Plus, issues like acceleration loss, air injection system failure, excessive rusting, rear-end clunk noises, a leaking camshaft tower, or a battery that runs down are also present.

 A few of the problems pop up at 3,000 miles or thereabouts.
 Others are experienced when the Toyota Sequoia has more than 90,000 miles on the odometer.
 The 2005–2008 model years record fewer problems when compared to the 2001–2004 model years.

-To stay safe, we recommend staying away from all of the years mentioned.
 You can purchase any Toyota Sequoia made since 2009 with much greater peace of mind.
 These models perform exceptionally well and showcase the highest levels of reliability.
+To stay safe, we recommend staying away from all the years mentioned.

 THE BEST CARS FOR SNOW